-If you meet all eligibility requirements and you don't receive your check by your anticipated disbursement date, contact the Cashier's/Disbursement Office in the Administration, Room 131, or call (323) 343-3630.
+If you meet all eligibility requirements and you don't receive your check by your anticipated disbursement date, contact One Stop Financial Services.

 Please be sure that your correct address is on file with the university.
 You can confirm or update your address on GET.

 Reasons Why You Might Not Receive a Check, or Receive a Smaller Check than Anticipated.